 Mining Rig Efficiency

-When projecting profit, deduct power costs for your location.
-Use online tools to compare rigs by J/TH or J/MH and your local kWh rate.
+When estimating profit, subtract power costs for your location.
+Compare devices using their efficiency ratings (J/TH or J/MH) alongside your local kWh rate.

 Hash Rate

-Throughput matters, but understanding units is essential when comparing mining hardware:
+Throughput matters, but unit interpretation is essential when comparing mining hardware:

-Some projects reference Sol/s (solutions per second), often comparable to H/s depending on the algorithm:
+Some projects also report Sol/s (solutions per second), which can be comparable to H/s depending on the algorithm:

 Noise

 For context, a typical vacuum cleaner runs around 70 dB.
-Consider your tolerance or isolate your rig to a suitable area.
+Consider your tolerance and whether the rig can be isolated in a suitable area.

 Algorithm

-Always verify the algorithm your machine supports and the coins you intend to mine.
-Popular options include:
+Confirm the algorithm your device supports and verify it aligns with the coins you want to mine.
+Common options include:

 Read next: How To Mine Crypto at Home